Underrated Things to Do in San Francisco: The Top 12

 On Tuesdays and Thursdays (10 a.m. to 2 p.m.) and Saturdays (8 a.m. to 2 p.m.), the Ferry Plaza Farmers Market is held outside of the Ferry Building, featuring the freshest of produce, artisanal cheeses and breads, handmade pastas, and everything else in between.

-2. Check out the street art in Clarion Alley
+2. Check Out the Street Art in Clarion Alley

-Even people who live in San Francisco haven’t heard about this alley in the Mission, decked out in beautifully colorful, and often politically-charged, street art.
-If you’re a fan of murals, make sure to stroll through Clarion Alley with some friends and take lots of photos.
+Even people who live in San Francisco haven't heard about this alley in the Mission, decked out in beautifully colorful and often politically-charged street art.

 3. Take a Food Tour

-San Francisco is home to some of the best food in the States, so eating should be a focal point of your trip.
+San Francisco is home to some of the best food in the United States, so eating should be a focal point of your trip.

 Book a food tour with a local foodie guide who will take you to some of the best places to eat in the city.
 From Mexican to Burmese, Indian to Japanese, there are so many cuisines to experience, all with their unique SF twist.